 - Loss of weight

 The side effects associated with THC were raised due to the compound’s psychoactive properties.
-Such side effects include:
+Such side effects may possibly include:

 - Memory loss